tikoarm/python-feedback/README.md

 This bot simulates real-world backend challenges:
 handling authentication, database structure, user feedback logic, and admin moderation — all in a modular and production-like environment.
 It demonstrates my backend thinking and integration ability.

+It also showcases logging architecture, code quality tooling (flake8 + black), and clean async design patterns.

 ---

 ## 🚀 Features